 Q: Can AI actually spot mistakes I've missed?

 A: Yes, honestly.
 Ask ChatGPT to "check this for grammar, spelling, and tone."
-AI catches things your brain skips over, especially after you've read something ten times.
-It's not perfect, but it's helpful.
+It catches things your brain skips over, especially after you've read something ten times.
+Not perfect, but helpful.

 Next cohort of the live 5-class course starts in a few weeks.
-The first class is free if you'd like to come along — details and dates on the classes page.
+The first class is free for newsletter subscribers if you fancy coming along.
+Details on the classes page.

 Just being honest about who we're writing for